adept-dm/adept-wiki/Contributing.md

 ## Trying it out
 Head over to the [[Setup]] documentation to learn more.

+You can also try out the `sample` project in the `adept/adept-sbt/sample` folder.

+To try it out: simply move to the folder and run `sbt compile`.

 ## Contributors
 - **Fredrik Ekholdt**: adept-core, first version of adept-sbt